mjenior/promptpal/README.md

 Current OpenAIQueryHandler() adjustable attributes:
 - model (str): The model to use for the query (e.g., 'gpt-4o-mini', 'dall-e-3').
-- refine_prompt (bool): If True, refines the prompt before submission.
+- refine (bool): If True, refines the prompt before submission.
-- glyph_prompt (bool): If True, restructures queries with representative/associative glyphs and logic flow
+- glyph (bool): If True, restructures queries with representative/associative glyphs and logic flow
 - chain_of_thought (bool): If True, enables chain-of-thought reasoning.
 - save_code (bool): If True, extracts and saves code snippets from the response.
 - scan_dirs (bool): If True, recursively scans directories found in prompt for existing files, extracts contents, and adds to prompt.